God’s Rest Day

 But when they departed from Perga, they came to Antioch in Pisidia, and went into the synagogue on the Sabbath day, and sat down.

-The apostles of Christ kept the Sabbath themselves and taught others to do the same, including the converted Gentiles.
+Christ's apostles kept the Sabbath themselves and taught others to do the same, including the converted Gentiles.

 On what day was John, the Revelator, in the Spirit?